chlorophil2/amoeba/README.md

 Let this be the beginning of a new reality.

-This document will be organized in three sections
+This document will be organized in four sections
 * A: The earth's plight
 * B: Vision
 * C: What to do
+* D: Resources

+## resources

+amoeba subreddit